Bespoke : A special project for Florian Gadsby

 Each of the 486 stitch-holes have to be individually cut before the stitching begins.
 The finished pouch has 397 hand-stitches in total at 8 stitches per inch including 79 doubled saddle-stitches to reinforce.

-The leather used is all Italian.
-The outer, firmer leather is the burnished bridle hide often used in the handbags of the Core Collection.
+The outer, firmer leather is the Italian burnished bridle used for the handbags of the Core Collection.
 The more pliable leather on the inside is a tumbled and pressed goatskin.
 Both will age beautifully as the years go by.

 For any questions about this project or if you would like to propose something yourself, feel free to write to firstname.lastname@example.org